GSA/innovation.gov/leadership-meetings/problem-mindsets.md

     - Partner agencies may not have access to our technology stack (or vice versa) so it makes it hard to collaborate and share files
     - The need to infuse new technology with security and privacy
     - Union rules say that some tools are not required (specifically talking about online and PC-based tools and platforms, but also sure this applies to innovative concepts like Human-Centered Design (HCD) and others.)

+# Customer (User)

+## Customer Jobs

+- To innovate within the legal and policy bounds of their agency while complying with the law
+- To explore how to fit innovative approaches into my office or agency’s setting
+- To tell effective stories about how innovative goals are accomplished
+- To do work that is new for my agency and sometimes for myself
+- To manage an innovative team, program, or center
+- To work in areas where my agency is not used to innovating
+- To convince leadership at my agency to adopt innovative approaches
+- To do work most efficiently and effectively (limited time and resources)
+- To broaden my skillset without having to know everything that there is to be learned.
+- To not always be able to write freely about my work

+## Needs/Wants

+- Authoritative guidance (including references to specific helpful policies) for how to deal with burdensome and outdated

+- Examples of process documents other people are using to implement innovative approaches so that I have real models to help me start conversations and adapt for my own work.
+- Want case studies of other agencies’ work--successes as well as lessons learned--so I can learn from their experiences, see what’s possible, persuade my stakeholders that there’s precedent for this work, and know who to try to connect with for further details.
+- Practical explanations of best practices and operational information so that I can with confidence support or carry out ventures that may be unfamiliar - by borrowing from validated examples.
+- Need examples of quantitative metrics other people have used to demonstrate the value of their work
+- Know who else is doing this work well so that I can more easily make direct contact with them.
+- Support for navigating bureaucracy, change management, and more so that the whole organization can align in one direction.
+- See related materials and groups that could be useful for innovative work so I can do my work most effectively, avoid reinventing the wheel, and expand my skillset.
+- Work with other people at my agency and elsewhere who already care about the areas I’m dealing with, so I need strategies for how best to work with them.
+- Make connections with a lot of other people to both learn new things and share what I’ve learned.
+- Meet in-person or have phone conversations that aren’t put in writing that isn’t attributed to me.

 # Mindsets